 Title IX: A clause in the 1972 Federal Education Act that states that no person shall be denied the benefits of any educational program or activity because of sex.
-Title IX is not just about sports.
-It also prohibits sexual harassment, gender-based discrimination, and sexual violence.
+Title IX also prohibits sexual harassment, gender-based discrimination, and sexual violence.

-University premises: Any buildings or grounds owned, leased, operated, controlled or supervised by the University.
-Students should be advised that this includes properties that are not a part of the main campus.
-Examples of these areas include, but are not limited to, OPSU Campus Farm, Equine Barns, museum, Sunset Hills Golf course and the OPSU Shooting Facility.
+University premises: Any buildings or grounds owned, leased, operated, controlled, or supervised by the University.
+Students should be advised that this includes properties not part of the main campus.
+Examples of these areas include, but are not limited to, OPSU Campus Farm, Equine Barns, Gardener Arena, the museum, Sunset Hills Golf course and the OPSU Shooting Facility.